PolinaSavelyeva/Articles/README.md

 make ENGINE=lualatex
 ```

-## Template
+## Templates
-To find more options take a look at the original MatMech [template](https://github.com/spbu-se/matmex-diploma-template).
+- To find more options take a look at the original MatMech [template](https://github.com/spbu-se/matmex-diploma-template).